 Why Box Measurements Matter

 Boxes wear a lot of hats during the product life cycle.
 First, they act as a miniature billboard, beckoning customers to pick up your product for a closer look (and hopefully put it into their physical or digital shopping cart!).
-Without attractive product packaging, your goods are at an automatic disadvantage against competitors who have done their homework in terms of creating product packaging that sells.
+Without attractive product packaging, your goods are at an automatic disadvantage.
+This is true against competitors who have done their homework in terms of creating product packaging that sells.

 Boxes also serve as the first — and sometimes only — line of defense, protecting your products from getting damaged during handling, storage, and shipping.
-Your products pass through many sets of hands before they end up at your customer’s front doorstep, mailbox, or shopping bag.
+Your products pass through many sets of hands before they end up at your customer’s front door.
 Thus, the box that houses your product needs to be designed in a way that ensures your goods will still be in prime condition when your customers receive them.
-If your product is designed to be stored in the box after purchase, like shoes or other more durable consumer goods, the box also acts as a storage solution for the life of the product.
+If your product is designed to be stored in the box after purchase, the box also acts as a storage solution for the life of the product.
 With so much depending on your boxes, getting your box dimensions correct the first time is very important.

 Getting Started Measuring Box Dimensions

 Before you begin calculating box measurements, you’ll first need to know your product dimensions.
-There’s no magic formula here, but measuring your product using the same formula you’ll use to size up the box will keep you and your product packaging provider on the same page, so it’s best to measure your product using the standard length x width x height formula.
+Measuring your product using the same formula you use to measure the box will keep you and your product packaging provider on the same page.
+Because of this, it’s best to measure your product using the standard length x width x height formula.
 (We’ll cover this measurement formula in depth later.)
 As a general rule, the box your product will be housed in should be just slightly larger than the product itself.
-Keeping wiggle room to a minimum helps keep your product from moving around inside and getting broken.
+We recommend adding about 1/8th inch (0.125 in.) to the length, width, and depth of your product.
+This helps to ensure the box dimensions are large enough.
+Keeping wiggle room to a minimum helps keep your product from moving around inside and potentially breaking.

 How To Calculate the Dimensions of a Box

 For example, if a box was fifteen inches long by eight inches wide by four inches high, you’d record the measurement as 15” x 8” x 4”.
-Knowing how to write the dimensions of a box eliminates any source of confusion between you and your product packaging company as to the exact specifications of your order.
+Writing the dimensions of a box correctly eliminates confusion with your product packaging company.
+You want the supplier to have the exact specifications of your order.

 Measuring the Exterior or Interior Dimensions of a Box